For illusion is not the opposite of reality, but another more subtle reality

 BIAŁYSTOK INTERPHOTO FESTIVAL IS INTERDISCIPLINARY.

-As a continuation of its predecessors, the Festival’s fourth edition aims to consolidate the international platform for exchange of experiences and thoughts of artists from Eastern and Western Europe, enabling cross-border dialogue not only for artists and people interested in photography, but also for the general public.
+The main task of the festival is to constantly expand the platform for the exchange of experiences and thoughts of artists from Eastern and Western Europe, created by us earlier and enabling cross-border dialogue not only for artists and people interested in photography, but also for the general public.

 The festival promotes photography and related media that make up the contemporary form of visual expression.

 In addition to the classic artists of this medium we present creators who employ modern themes and techniques, representing the neo avant-garde or utilizing their art in criticism.
 These presentations not only influence society’s understanding of photography or multimedia, but also expose the modern issues of a civilization absorbed in materialism.
 They develop sensitivity to moral dilemmas, public and individual change, suffering and political problems of both democratic countries and those governed by various regimes.
 They draw attention to ubiquitous oppression, McDonaldization, nationalistic threats and the climate, but also distinguish the progress of civilization achieved through scientific means.